WHAT TO DO IN LUGANO, SWITZERLAND

-- While it gets colder in the winter months, it usually does not snow at low altitudes, and you can explore Ticino off-season.
+While it gets colder in the winter months, it usually does not snow at low altitudes, and you can explore Ticino off-season.
 However, it also means it might be too chilly to spend long hours at the promenade or spend a day at the beach (or the lake, in this case).
+You can expect snow in the mountains.
 In the winter months, hiking is also impossible if you are not equipped with special winter hiking gear.

-- If possible, visit in May/June or September and early October because it will be, as far as we can rely on the climate these days, still warm yet not hot, and hotel prices should drop in expensive Switzerland.
-Since I am a teacher and am stuck to my school holidays, I envy the people who can visit in the shoulder season and do not have to visit in the hot summer months.
+If possible, visit in May/June or September/October.
+It will be, as far as we can rely on the climate these days, still warm yet not hot, and hotel prices should drop in expensive Switzerland.
+Since I am a teacher and am stuck to my school holidays, I envy the people who can visit during the shoulder season and do not have to visit in the hot summer months.

 In Switzerland, there are four official languages.

 In Ticino – and thus Lugano – Italian is the main language.
-Many people also speak German, and in the tourism sector, basic English is widely spoken.
+Many people also speak or understand German, and in the tourism sector, basic English is widely spoken.